chengzhengqian/czq-comint.el/README.md

 - Inspect or tweak buffer-local settings (such as `czq-comint-output-enabled` or `czq-comint-completion-use-base64`) with `M-x czq-comint-edit-locals`, which shows current values and prompts for updates.

+### Silent REPL helpers

+- Use `czq-comint--send-command-quietly` when you need to run setup commands without flashing prompts or echoed text.
+The helper disables buffer output, sends the command (adding a trailing newline if necessary), and queues a `<czq-comint handler=elisp>` restore tag that re-enables output and skips the prompt line once the shell is done.
+Passing a numeric `skip-strings` count suppresses additional plain-text tokens that you know the command will emit.
+- `czq-comint-run` calls the helper automatically to align a new shell with the invoking `default-directory`.
+You can reuse it from other code—for example, to `source` a virtualenv or trigger a PATH refresh—without leaving stray prompts in the buffer.

 ### Emit structured tags